TCJA-SNN: Temporal-Channel Joint Attention for Spiking Neural Networks: Related Works and Motivation

-In recent years, various ANN algorithms have been directly used for training deep SNNs, including gradient-descent-based algorithms.
-However, the non-differentiable of the spikes is the main obstacle.
-Specifically, the Heaviside function used to trigger the spike has a derivative that evaluates to zero everywhere but the origin, preventing gradient learning.
-The surrogate gradient descent method \cite{fang2021deep,jin2022sit,Neftci2019Nov,neftci2019surrogate,wu2018spatio,zheng2021going} is a common solution to the problem.
-The Heaviside function is preserved during the forward pass, but a surrogate function replaces it during the backward pass.
-A simple choice of the surrogate function is the Spike-Operator \cite {Eshraghian2021Sep}, whose gradient resembles a shifted ReLU function.
-In this work, we take the surrogate gradient method further by introducing an ATan surrogate function and triangle-like surrogate function designed by~\cite{fang2021incorporating} and~\cite{bellec2018long}, which are capable of activating a specific sample range, thus friendly to the training of deep SNNs.
+In recent years, the direct application of various ANNs algorithms for training deep SNNs, including gradient-descent-based methods, has gained traction.
+However, the non-differentiability of spikes poses a significant challenge.
+The Heaviside function, commonly used to trigger spikes, has a derivative that is zero everywhere except at the origin, rendering gradient-based learning infeasible.
+To overcome this obstacle, the commonly employed solutions are ANN-to-SNN~\cite{wang2023toward,wu2021tandem,yang2023lc} and the surrogate gradient descent method~\cite{fang2021deep, jin2022sit, Neftci2019Nov, wu2018spatio,rathi2021diet,xie2023event, qiu2023gated, qiu2023vtsnn}.

+During the forward pass, the Heaviside function is retained, while a surrogate function replaces it during the backward pass.
+One simple choice for the surrogate function is the Spike-Operator \cite{Eshraghian2021Sep}, which exhibits a gradient resembling a shifted ReLU function.
+In our work, we go beyond the conventional surrogate gradient method and introduce two additional surrogate functions: the ATan surrogate function and the triangle-like surrogate function designed by \cite{fang2021incorporating} and \cite{bellec2018long}.
+These surrogates possess the capability to activate a specific range of samples, making them particularly suitable for the training of deep SNNs.
+By expanding the repertoire of surrogate functions, we aim to enhance the training process and improve the performance of deep SNNs.